screwyprof/screwyprof/README.md

 ### “I stop outages before they happen”

-> Senior distributed systems and reliability engineer with 20+ years of experience building resilient platforms in finance, blockchain, and high-traffic e-commerce.
+> I design and lead the build of fault-tolerant systems that keep critical platforms online when everything else fails.
+With over two decades in finance, blockchain, and high-scale e-commerce, I help organizations eliminate fragility and protect revenue through resilient engineering.

 <!--
 <div align="center">